-First example; the Zano Drone.
-The Kickstarter project that became Europe’s largest Kickstarter raising over $2.3 million in funding only to file for bankruptcy later that year after shipping less than 4% of the 15,000 orders.
+First example; the Zano Drone became Europe’s largest Kickstarter, raising over $2.3 million in funding only to file for bankruptcy later that year after shipping less than 4% of the 15,000 orders.
 The drones that were shipped were riddled with glitches, bugs and hardware issues.
-According to the creators, design upgrades suggested by backers during the Kickstarter campaign represented extra technical challenges.
-Leading to delays and higher costs than anticipated.
-In addition to that, the company ran into some unforeseen tolerance problems influencing a large volume of their production units, causing problems in the calibration of the units.
+According to the creators, design upgrades suggested by backers during the Kickstarter campaign presented extra technical challenges and lead to delays and higher costs than anticipated.
+In addition to that, the company ran into some unforeseen tolerance problems that affected a large volume of their production units, causing problems in the calibration of the units.
 The product was not performing, and the board had to pull the plug.
 The main takeaway here is ensuring that you and your team have the necessary technical expertise to take on the challenge of bringing your product to market.

 - Being dependent on original design manufacturers (ODM) can have a great value, they can be an engineering partner and will manage the production.
 They can ask low development fees because the will earn the money in production.
 However, it creates the risks on a lock-in (if they own a part of the intellectual rights.
 Furthermore, there are not eager to resolve bugs when the production is started.